-What is the best way to set up a computer-based media server?
+What is the best way to set up a computer-based music server?

-The more upgrades you make, the higher performance your media server will have:
+The more of these upgrades you make, the higher performance your music server will have:

 - Replace the stock SMPS with an ultralow-noise linear power supply.

-- Upgrade the RAM to a minimum of 8GB of high-performance low-latency (CAS 9 or better).
+- Upgrade RAM with a minimum of 8GB of high-performance low-latency (CAS 9 or better).

-- Use an mSATA SSD card or small internal solid state drive (SSD) for your OS and player software.
+- Use an mSATA SSD card or small internal solid state drive (SSD) for your operating system and player software.

-- Use a large internal SSD or external drive/NAS/RAID for your music library.
+- Use a large internal SSD or external NAS/RAID array with SSDs for your music library.

 - Turn off unused wireless control interfaces such as infrared, Bluetooth, and WiFi.

 - Interface WiFi through the Ethernet port using an external wireless router and remove unused wireless hardware.

-- Only use a monitor/keyboard/mouse for setup - control “headless” with a mobile device.
+- Only use a monitor, keyboard, and mouse for setup - control the server “headless” with a mobile device.

-- Use anti-resonant decoupling products under your computer, power supply, converters, and drives.
+- Use anti-resonant products under your computer, power supply, converters, and storage drives.

-- Optimize your operating system to improve audio and video performance.
+- Optimize your operating system to improve audio performance.

-For media libraries smaller than 1TB we recommend an internal SSD for everything.
+For media libraries smaller than 4TB we recommend an internal SSD for everything.
 For larger media libraries we recommend an external NAS/RAID array with all SSD drives powered with one of our ultralow-noise power supplies.
-Our Joule V has an optional second power output that can power up to two external HDDs in addition to a computer with up to a 65w processor.
+Our Illuminati v2 is optimized for powering a NAS/RAID array with up to four HDDs or any number of SSDs.

 By spreading your data flow over three dedicated data controllers you will improve performance more than having a faster processor, more RAM, and faster drives.
-So if you are using USB out to your DAC, then use Firewire or Ethernet in from your music library drive and/or internet streaming service.
+So if your DAC's data input is USB, then use Firewire or Ethernet coming in from your music library drive and/or internet streaming service.

-How does a low-noise power supply improve computer performance?
+How does an ultralow-noise power supply improve computer performance?

 All computer communication works on a system of checks and error correction (check sum).
 If a packet of data doesn’t pass the check, a new packet of data is sent to replace the original.
 The lower the power supply noise, the fewer bit read errors, the fewer errors to correct, and the greater the system resources.